phoenixlabsresearch/spark-faq/frozen-markets-and-reserves.md

 Yes, the same process and smart contract function can be used to unfreeze as well if conditions are suitable for reserves to be reinstated for supply and borrow.

-## Aave Market Reserve Configurations
+## Spark Market Reserve Configurations

-The table below shows which functions are callable depending on the state of the reserve.&#x20;
+The table below shows which functions are callable depending on the state of the reserve.

 For example, when a reserve is not frozen or paused, if the reserve is `active`, it is still possible to `supply()` assets.